-For instance, if you are working with a coven and you are trying to direct healing energy at a member of your coven that is sick or dealing with a break up, you could do that by building up that healing energy in the athame then pointing it at that person to release the energy.
+For instance, if you are working with a coven to direct healing energy at your coven member.
+Whether they are ill or dealing with a breakup, you could do that by building up that healing energy in the athame then pointing it at that person to release the energy.

 Another use for the athame is to channel your will into a magical intent.
-Our magical will is the power that allows us to create change in the world, it is the energy source of all magic.
+Our magical intention is the power that allows us to create change in the world.
+It is the energy source of all magic.

 How To Use An Athame

 There are many uses for an athame, keeping in mind its purpose of holding and employing magical energy.